Why Do I Struggle to Breathe When Running? And What To Do About It

 Asthma is a chronic lung disease that causes inflammation in the airways.

-Some runners have chronic asthma that can be problematic during most activities of daily living, but it’s also common to have exercise-induced asthma wherein your asthma symptoms are triggered by physical activity and exacerbated by activities such as running.
+Some runners have chronic asthma that can be problematic during most activities of daily living, but it’s also common to have exercise-induced asthma, wherein your asthma symptoms are triggered by physical activity and exacerbated by activities such as running.2Mayo Clinic.
+(2022, December 7).
+Exercise-induced asthma – Symptoms and causes.
+Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/exercise-induced-asthma/symptoms-causes/syc-20372300

 Untreated or poorly managed asthma can increase the risk of experiencing an asthma attack, an acute and potentially serious fit of asthma symptoms that can make getting an adequate amount of oxygen extremely difficult, even at rest.

-Rescue inhalers are designed to help rapidly open up the airways and quell inflammation so that you can breathe more easily.
+Rescue inhalers are designed to help rapidly open up the airways and reduce inflammation, allowing you to breathe more easily.

-The following are pointers on how to not run out of breath while running with asthma.
+The following are tips on how to avoid running out of breath while exercising with asthma.

-The American Lung Association recommends that people with exercise-induced bronchoconstriction (EIB, or exercise-induced asthma) try a couple of things to reduce the degree to which their asthmatic symptoms negatively impact their ability to exercise.
+The American Lung Association recommends that people with exercise-induced bronchoconstriction (EIB, or exercise-induced asthma) try a couple of things to reduce the degree to which their asthmatic symptoms negatively impact their ability to exercise.3Association, A. L. (n.d.).
+Feeling Out of Breath after a Run?
+It might be EIB.
+Www.lung.org. https://www.lung.org/blog/out-of-breath-run-eib

 A person pumping an inhaler.

-This might include brisk walking, gradually increasing the pace, gentle cycling on a stationary bike, marching in place, or performing some other form of light aerobic activity.
+This might include brisk walking, gradually increasing the pace, gentle cycling on a stationary bike, marching in place, or engaging in other forms of light aerobic activity.

 Dynamic stretches such as walking lunges and skipping can then get your muscles and joints moving and continue to prime your cardiovascular and respiratory systems for the workout ahead.

-Speaking with your healthcare provider about the best medication management plan and pre-medicating before your workout can potentially make it easier to breathe during exercise and reduce the severity of asthmatic symptoms during your workout.
+Discussing the best medication management plan with your healthcare provider and pre-medicating before your workout can potentially make it easier to breathe during exercise and reduce the severity of asthmatic symptoms during your workout.

 It’s also helpful to pay attention to your specific triggers aside from exercise in general.
-For example, is it harder to breathe when you are running in cold weather or when the air is really dry?
+For example, is it harder to breathe when running in cold weather or when the air is extremely dry?
 Is your asthma worsened by seasonal allergies when pollen counts are high?

 Keeping a log of things that trigger your EIB can help you determine the best time of day to run and/or ways to modify your workout to reduce the incidence of breathing difficulties.